robinmalburn/sublime-tabfilter/README.md

 ## Compatibility

-This plugin is compatible with Sublime Text 3 and 4.
+This plugin is compatible with Sublime Text 4.

+For Sublime Text 2 and 3 support, please see [release 1.4](https://github.com/robinmalburn/sublime-tabfilter/tree/release/1.4) - still also avalable via Package Control, though no longer actively updated with new features.

 ## Installation